colmbaston/lambda-interpreter/README.md

 The standard associativity and precedence rules are observed, that is, applications associate to the left and have a higher precedence than λ-abstractions.
 Parentheses may be used to delimit λ-terms.

-For convenience, the interpreter maintains an environment of named λ-terms which may be referred to by an identifier, and also accepts numerals, pairs, and lists, which are desugared according to an appropriate [Church encoding](https://en.wikipedia.org/wiki/Church_encoding).
+For convenience, the interpreter maintains an environment of named λ-terms which may be referred to by an identifier, and also accepts numerals, pairs, and lists, which are desugared to an appropriate [Church encoding](https://en.wikipedia.org/wiki/Church_encoding).

 * Identifiers are non-empty strings of Latin letters which begin with an upper-case letter.
 They refer to terms which have previously been entered into the environment using a `~let` command.
 * Numerals are non-empty strings of decimal digits.